 (5) A public body may issue no work orders under a job order contract until it has approved, in consultation with the office of minority and women's business enterprises or the equivalent local agency, a plan prepared by the job order contractor that equitably spreads certified women and minority business enterprise subcontracting opportunities, to the extent permitted by the Washington state civil rights act, RCW 49.60.400, among the various subcontract disciplines.

 (6) For purposes of chapters 39.08, 39.12, 39.76, and 60.28 RCW, each work order issued shall be treated as a separate contract.
 The alternate filing provisions of RCW 39.12.040(2) apply to each work order that otherwise meets the eligibility requirements of RCW 39.12.040(2).

+(x) Each work order proposal shall be certified as contract compliant by a reviewer independent of the contractor.

 (7) The job order contract shall not be used for the procurement of architectural or engineering services not associated with specific work orders.
 Architectural and engineering services shall be procured in accordance with RCW 39.80.040.